 Hardware wallets like the BitBox02, on the other hand, are simple by design.
 They don’t have an operating system like Windows or MacOS, no background programs running, no “login” functionality.
 They are made with the sole purpose of protecting your private keys, and never to disclose them.
 A hardware wallet usually comes with a software companion app, like our BitBoxApp.
 You should always assume that your computer or phone is already compromised with malware, and with that in mind not even the BitBoxApp on your computer can be trusted.
 But that’s ok, because the application never learns any secrets.

-- It is designed to keep your private keys safe from any unauthorized access, remote or local.
+- It creates your private keys directly on the device and keeps them safe from any unauthorized access, remote or local.

-Main takeaway: Verify sending and receiving information on your hardware wallet and trust the secure screen of your BitBox02 over what your computer or phone shows.
+Main takeaway: A special-purpose hardware wallet helps to keep our coins safe.
+Always trust the secure screen of your BitBox02 over what your computer or phone shows.

 Can a hardware wallet be hacked?